How Much Does Spravato Treatment Cost (With Insurance Breakdown)

 • Up to $2,000 per week total

 This is why most providers do not offer it as a standard out-of-pocket service.
+Because treatment is structured in phases (more frequent sessions at the beginning, then tapering), your total cost may change over time.

 Why Insurance Matters So Much

 The vast majority of patients rely on insurance for this treatment.
+Insurance plays a major role in making treatment more accessible, often covering a significant portion of the medication and monitoring costs.

 Medicaid & Medicare